 Another argument from the insurance companies is that even if the number of accidents does go down the severity of the accidents will go up when measured by the cost to fix the cars that have the technology to drive themselves.
 Even if you are not crashing into someone else, this does not mean that someone will not crash into you.
 For this reason, it will be many years before someone would give up their car insurance.

 Google’s Driverless Auto Program

-Google’s self driving car program has started a technology race throughout the auto industry.
+Google’s self-driving car program has started a technology race throughout the auto industry.
 Auto industry executives are now paying attention to the possibilities that these types of cars could offer.
-Most car manufacturers are working to make their premium models with smart driver assist functions such as accident avoidance, smart cruise control, crash reporting, etc. These efforts will help build consumer trust in the driverless technology.
+Most car manufacturers are working to make their premium models with smart driver assist functions such as accident avoidance, smart cruise control, crash reporting, etc. These efforts will help build consumer trust in driverless technology.

 Should Car Insurance Companies be Worried?

 All in all, car insurance companies may not have much to worry about in the near future, but that does not mean that they should not be considering plans for what they will do when more driverless cars enter the market.

 One prime example of a company that did not plan ahead for new technology is Kodak.
 The company did research about digital photography in the early 1980s and knew from the research that they had ten to twenty years before digital photography would be a threat.
 This research was correct, but unfortunately, Kodak did not prepare for the age of digital photos and the company ended up going bankrupt.

 While the auto insurance companies may think that they do not need to worry about the effect of driverless automobiles on their business for many years, the truth of the matter is that advanced driver assist technology has the ability to reduce the number of accidents that occur by a great deal.
 This lower number of accidents could trigger a number of reductions in insurance premiums, which could hurt the profits of insurance companies a great deal.